 Key Takeaways

-The window opened in Q1 — and Q2 slammed it shut.
-Last quarter I reported that Bel Marin Keys had flipped from a tight seller's market to a balanced one: 4 active listings, zero pendings, roughly 6 months of supply.
-That balance lasted exactly one quarter.
-Q2 2026 delivered 7 closed sales — the most this neighborhood has produced in several quarters — and as of July 6, five more homes sit pending or contingent, per BAREIS MLS.
-Effective supply is back to roughly 1.7 months.
-Buyers who acted on the Q1 window got selection and leverage that no longer exists; buyers who waited are now competing again.
+The window that opened in the winter is now firmly shut.
+Bel Marin Keys delivered 11 closed sales in the 90 days ending July 31, 2026 — up 57% from the same window a year earlier and the most this neighborhood has produced in several quarters, per BAREIS MLS.
+Against five current listings, effective supply is roughly 1.4 months.
+Buyers who acted on the winter window got selection and leverage that no longer exists; buyers who waited are now competing again.

 Sellers: the market just handed you the timing argument.
-Demand returned decisively — 7 closings, 5 in escrow, an over-ask sale, and a 9-day sale at the neighborhood's per-foot ceiling — while every standing active listing sits below the Q2 median.
-If your home is lagoon-front, updated, or dock-equipped, you are entering a market with essentially no direct competition at your tier.
+Demand returned decisively — 11 closings in ninety days, up 57% year over year, closing at a median 95.4% of original list price — against only five current listings.
+If your home is lagoon-front, updated, or dock-equipped, premium-tier supply remains thin.
 Price to your specific attributes — which lagoon, dock depth and orientation, frontage, condition — not to neighborhood averages, and pre-package the diligence (flood documentation, district docs, dock and seawall records) so buyer uncertainty never gets a vote.
-If discretion matters, the Cavalla Cay sale shows the quiet channel delivering top-tier results here; my off-market network runs through Top Agent Network and Marin Platinum Group, and I can price-validate any quiet offer against full-market data first.
+If discretion matters, the Cavalla Cay sale earlier this year shows the quiet channel delivering top-tier results here; my off-market network runs through Top Agent Network and Marin Platinum Group, and I can price-validate any quiet offer against full-market data first.

 Buyers: the easy window is gone, but the map still matters more than the moment.
-Current listings run $999,950 to $1,438,000 — all below the Q2 median — with fresh inventory only now arriving above that tier, including a new listing near $2.1M and a Coming Soon at $1,725,000, so the premium-waterfront selection is thin and about to be contested.
-Move fast on fresh, well-positioned listings (the Q2 record shows them going in 7–14 days, sometimes over ask), and reserve your negotiating energy for the aged inventory — the two contingents that sat 69 and 138 days prove extended market time here is a pricing signal.
-Above all: 1 in 7 Q2 sales closed off-market, and it was the second-priciest home of the quarter.
-If your search is portal-only in Bel Marin Keys, you are not seeing the top of this market.
+Five homes are currently listed, and the premium-waterfront selection remains thin.
+Move fast on fresh, well-positioned listings — the record shows a 21-day median across eleven sales, with the best-positioned homes moving faster than that — and reserve your negotiating energy for aged inventory, because extended market time here is a pricing signal, not a demand problem.
+One caution that still holds: the Keys' premium tier has repeatedly traded off-market, even though every sale in this most recent window reached the MLS.
+If your search is portal-only in Bel Marin Keys, you can miss the top of this market entirely.
 And as always in the Keys — flood zone, insurance quote, district assessments, and dock rights are first-week diligence, not closing-week paperwork.

 Want to see the lagoons, the docks, and the waterfront streets behind these numbers?
 Here is our full Bel Marin Keys driving tour: